The Banff Challenge: Statistical Detection of a Noisy Signal: Introduction

 \section{Introduction}

-The detection of a signal in the presence of background noise is central to particle discovery in high energy physics, for example using the data to be generated by experiments with the Large Hadron Collider.
-This essentially statistical topic has been discussed intensively in the recent literature \citep[][and the references therein]{Mandelkern:2002,Fraser.Reid.Wong:2004} and at a series of meetings involving statisticians and physicists; see for example \url{http://www.physics.ox.ac.uk/phystat05/}.
-One key issue is the setting of confidence limits on the underlying signal, based on data from a number of independent channels.
-In order to compare properties of possible signal detection procedures, it was decided at the workshop on \emph{Statistical Inference Problems in High Energy Physics and Astronomy}\ held at the Banff International Research Station in 2006 that one participant would create artificial data that should mimic those that might arise when the Large Hadron Collider is running, and that other participants would attempt to set confidence limits for the known underlying signal.
-Thus the Banff Challenge (\url{http://newton.hep.upenn.edu/~heinrich/birs/}) was born.
+Particle physics experiments such as those conducted in the Large Hadron Collider entail the detection of a signal in the presence of background noise.
+This essentially statistical topic has been discussed intensively in the recent literature (\cite{Mandelkern2002}, \cite{FraserReidWong2004}, and the references therein) and at a series of meetings involving statisticians and physicists; see \citet{Lyons2008} for more details and further references.
+One key issue is the setting of confidence limits on the underlying signal, based on data from independent observation channels.

+In the simplest version of the problem there is just one channel, the observation from which is the number of times a particular event in a particle accelerator has been observed.
+This is supposed to have a Poisson distribution with mean $\gamma\psi+\beta$, where the positive known constants $\beta$ and $\gamma$ represent respectively a background rate at which the event occurs and the efficiency of the measurement device.
+There is a\vadjust{\goodbreak} substantial physical literature about inference for the focus of interest, the unknown parameter $\psi$.
+Typically frequentist inference is preferred to Bayesian approaches, but this is the subject of a lively debate among the scientists involved.
+In order to compare properties of various procedures for inference about $\psi$, it was decided at the workshop on \textit {Statistical Inference Problems in High Energy Physics and Astronomy} held at the Banff International Research Station in 2006 that one participant would create artificial data that should mimic those that might arise when the Large Hadron Collider is running, and that other participants would attempt to set confidence limits for the known underlying signal.
+Thus was the Banff Challenge (\url{http://newton.hep.upenn.edu/\textasciitilde heinrich/birs/}) born.

-For a single channel the challenge may be stated as follows: the available data $y_1,y_2,y_3$, are assumed to be realisations of independent Poisson random variables with means $\gamma\psi+\beta, \beta t, \gamma u$, where $t,u$ are known positive constants and the parameters $\psi,\beta,\gamma$ are unknown.
-The goal is to summarise the evidence concerning $\psi$, large estimates of which will suggest presence of the signal.
-The parameters $\beta$ and $\gamma$ are necessary for realism, but their values are only of concern to the extent that they impinge on inference for $\psi$.
+For a single channel the challenge may be stated as follows: the available data $y_1,y_2,y_3$ are assumed to be realizations of independent Poisson random variables with means $\gamma\psi+\beta, \beta t, \gamma u$, where $t,u$ are known and the parameters $\psi,\beta,\gamma$ are unknown.
+This expands the formulation above to allow for uncertainty about the values of the background $\beta$ and the efficiency $\gamma$, which are supposed to be estimable from subsidiary experiments of known lengths $t$ and $u$.
+The goal is to summarize the evidence concerning $\psi$, large estimates of which will suggest presence of the signal.
+The parameters $\beta$ and $\gamma$ are necessary for realism, but their values are only of concern to the extent that they impinge on\vadjust{\goodbreak} inference for $\psi$.